-$\checkmark$ A North Carolina company that does not do any business in South Carolina owns a subsidiary that is incorporated in and transacts business in South Carolina.
+A North Carolina corporation that does not do any business in South Carolina owns a subsidiary that is incorporated in and transacts an unrelated, non-unitary business in South Carolina.
 The North Carolina company does not have nexus with South Carolina.